JamLov/GoogleSheetCryptoPortfolio/README.md

 Build the application to your preferred target, place your client_secret.json and AppConfig.json in your release path and run the program.

 NOTE: Has not been tested in any other platform other than Windows 10 (winx64)

+## What you need to maintain manually
+Any time you invest more, you need to add an 'invested amount' line in the box at the top right.
+This will update all values *except* **Column P**.
+You will need to put your new 'total invested amount' in the bottom row and copy it down all rows from there.
+I'll fix this at some point in the future hopefully!

+Other than that, you can just update the values in the crypto box at the top when you buy more!
+Happy HODLing!